pouyathe/glang/README.md

 std.main:
     std.echo "Netg example."
     ln
+    This is a comment.

-    // Import the networking library
+    Import the networking library
     glue flex.netg

-    // Set the global URL variable
+     Set the global URL variable
     [%] : "https://example.com/"

-    // Send the data in 'data.txt' to the URL fn netg
+    Send the data in 'data.txt' to the URL fn netg

 std.end: exit N